 PHYSICAL_CPU_COUNT=$(lscpu -p | egrep -v '^#' | sort -u -t, -k 2,4 | wc -l)

 The Linux command

 lscpu is available on Rescale compute nodes.
-This command gathers CPU architecture information such as the number of CPUs, threads, cores, sockets, NUMA nodes, information about CPU caches, CPU family, model, bogoMIPS, byte order and stepping from
+This command gathers CPU architecture information such as the number of CPUs, threads, cores, sockets, NUMA nodes, information about CPU caches, CPU family, A numerical, symbolic, or logical representation of a system...
+More, bogoMIPS, byte order and stepping from

 /proc/cpuinfo, and prints it in a human-readable format.
 It supports both online and offline CPUs.
 It can also print out in a parsable format, including how different caches are shared by different CPUs, which can be fed to other programs.